By Diane Spicer

 We can do it!
 Trail time is priceless and well worth an effort so we can keep going ... back for more adventures.

-Thanks for being a hiker.
+Thanks for being an older hiker.
 You rock!